|Inhibition of Neuronal Firing by Tubulin and CRMP2||Memory|

 During associative learning, both presynaptic and postsynaptic neurons should fire simultaneously to activate NMDARs.
 After learning, the synaptic strength is increased such that the glutamates released from presynaptic neurons suffice to excite a postsynaptic neuron.
 In response to presynaptic glutamate release, the elevated number of synaptic AMPARs can generate larger amplitude of EPSPs to facilitate postsynaptic firing.
 However, the contribution of NMDARs to neuronal firing is more complex.
 The opening of NMDARs requires not only glutamate binding, but also the relief of Mg2+ block.
 The EPSP generated in a single spine is too small to relieve Mg2+ block.
 Therefore, even in the absence of the hypothetical tubulin inhibition, NMDARs are already blocked by Mg2+.
 Then, how can tubulin influence neuronal firing?

-After an action potential is initiated at the axon initial segment (AIS), it may propagate not only along the axon, but also backward to dendrites.
-Tubulin may inhibit the opening of NMDARs due to the backward propagation.
-More importantly, tubulin can also control the initiation of action potentials by inhibiting NMDA spikes (Figure 7-2).
+After an action potential (AP) is initiated at the axon initial segment, it may propagate not only along the axon, but also backward to dendrites.
+The backward AP may relieve Mg2+ block, and if coincide with glutamate binding, can open NMDARs.
+Tubulin may inhibit the opening of NMDARs due to the backward AP.
+More importantly, tubulin can also control the initiation of AP by inhibiting NMDA spikes (Figure 7-2).

 The NMDA spike is a membrane potential change resulting from synchronous activation of 10-50 neighboring synapses that leads to the opening of NMDARs (Schiller et al., 2000; Antic et al., 2010; Chalifoux and Carter, 2011).
 It plays a crucial role in burst firing (Figure 7-3), a pattern commonly used to convey encoded information.
-In cortical pyramidal neurons, the AMPAR-only EPSPs cannot trigger postsynaptic firing (Polsky et al., 2009).
-They should be amplified by NMDA spikes.
+In cortical pyramidal neurons, the AMPAR-only EPSP is too small to trigger postsynaptic firing (Polsky et al., 2009).
+The larger membrane potential change generated by NMDA spikes is also required.
 Hence, inhibition of NMDARs by tubulin can have dramatic impact on the initiation of action potentials.

 The Mechanism of Memory Extinction and Retrieval